-In 2021, in partnership with Facilitating Power, the NAACP, and Climate Justice Alliance, Climate Innovation launched Vision Power Solutions (VPS), a 12-workshop series to build capacity for community-driven planning among facilitators, organizers, leaders, and educators who are accountable to Black, Brown, and Indigenous communities.
-This training is part of a larger effort to foster a facilitator’s community of practice and referral network within the field of community-driven planning.
-Currently the series has participants from across the country and US Territories, with over 220 participants and 100 CBOs represented.
-Learn more
+VPS is a quarterly four-part virtual series designed to build capacity for community-driven planning among facilitators, organizers, leaders, and educators who are accountable to Black, Brown, Indigenous, and Asian/Pacific Islander (API) communities.
+VPS offerings are part of a larger effort to cultivate a community of practice and facilitator referral network within the field of community-driven planning.

 YBCL reimagines a climate/environmental movement that is informed by and led by young Black leaders and their communities.